 Likewise, each negative review costs the average business about 30 customers.

 4. Map future states

-Use a data-based approach for your customer journey map
+Using a data-based approach to understand your customer sales journey

-Then there’s the all-important feedback from customer-facing employees; not just reps but those who deal with customers after the sales, such as account managers and customer success managers.
+Lastly, don't ignore the all-important feedback from customer-facing employees.
+Not just sales reps but your those who deal with customers after the sales, such as account managers and customer success managers.

-Gather whatever you can to help inform your map and understand how to define success for your organization.
+Gather whatever you can to help inform and continuously update your map, and improve your understanding of how to define success for your organization.